 Picture by Alex Whitehead/SWpix.com

-The men’s start list is properly stacked, led by Mathieu van der Poel and Wout van Aert, with the main World Cup protagonists behind them: Thibau Nys, Michael Vanthourenhout, Niels Vandeputte, Emiel Verstrynge, Lars van der Haar and Tibor Del Grosso all entered.
+The men’s start list is properly stacked, led by Mathieu van der Poel, with the main World Cup protagonists behind him: Thibau Nys, Michael Vanthourenhout, Niels Vandeputte, Emiel Verstrynge, Lars van der Haar and Tibor Del Grosso all entered.

 With Sweeck absent, the jersey becomes a maths problem.
 Nys sits closest on points, Vanthourenhout remains within reach, and Van der Poel – despite a reduced programme – is positioned to flip the series with another win.